harryseo1992/Pycharm-For-Dummies/index.md

 ## Getting Started

-Before we get started, we need to make sure you meet the system requirements for PyCharm.
-[Check the requirements here](https://www.msvu.ca/campus-life/campus-services/it-services/software-catalogue/pycharm/)

-### Intended Users

 This guide is intended for programming students looking for a professional IDE to take advantage of during their first python course.
 The guide assumes you have completed the following prerequisites.

+Before we get started, make sure you [meet the minimum system requirements](https://www.jetbrains.com/help/pycharm/installation-guide.html#requirements) for PyCharm.

 ---